minprog/prog-project/20 Reference/37 Better Code Hub/10 Better Code Hub.md

 Within Better Code Hub you can read up on these guidelines.
 If you want more in depth information, take a look at the "[Building Maintainable Software](http://shop.oreilly.com/product/0636920049159.do)" book written by Joost Visser.
 You can find this book on the shelf in A1.16.

+## Setup

+Better Code Hub analyses all the code that is in your repository.
+This might include all the external libraries that you use (like CocoaPods, JS files you did not write, etc.)

+You can exclude these files by making a **.bettercodehub.yml** in the root of your repository.
+The code that goes into this file, can be generated under "Analysis configuration" in Better Code Hub.

+This might look like:

+`exclude:
+- /Ghost/GhostTests/GhostTests.swift
+component_depth: 1
+languages:
+- swift`

 ## Rank

 ![BCH Grade](grade.png)